OfficeDev/microsoft-teams-sample-connector-csharp/README.md

 ### Configure your own connector
 The sample shows a simple implementation of a connector registration implementation.
 It also sends a connector card to the registered connector via a process triggered "externally."

-1. Open the TeamsToDoAppConnector.sln solution with Visual Studio.
+1. Open the TeamsToDoAppConnectorAuthentication.sln solution with Visual Studio.
 1. Begin your tunnelling service to get an https endpoint.
    1. Open a new command prompt window.
    1. Change to the directory that contains the ngrok.exe application.